SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

 ## Conclusion

-The Advanced Data tab has been successfully implemented with all requested features:
+The Advanced Analytics page has been successfully implemented with all requested features:
 - ✅ All 5 analytics engines implemented and integrated
 - ✅ Proper database schema usage with Manila timezone
 - ✅ Existing function reuse and pattern consistency